What is Lymphedema?

 How Can a Certified Lymphedema Therapist Help?

 While lymphedema does not have a cure, there are treatments available to aid in pain management and overall comfort.
 For infections caused by the condition antibiotics and medications may be used as prescribed by your doctor.
 Anti-inflammatory medications can also be used to reduce the swelling and help with the pain and other symptoms.
 The best treatment however is from a certified lymphedema therapist.
-At Wasatch Peak, our certified lymphedema therapist is knowledgeable and is dedicated to making our patients as comfortable and functional as possible.
+At Wasatch Peak in Northern Utah, our certified lymphedema therapist is knowledgeable and is dedicated to making our patients as comfortable and functional as possible.
 Lymphedema has shown improvement in a large population of patients.
 The swelling can be treated by compression bandages, garments, gentle exercises, and education of the disease.
 Therapy aids in the drainage of the fluid and is a safe alternative to medications.

 Lymphedema can be a scary condition and is sadly often overlooked in many patients.
 The complications can be serious if the disease is not treated and the last thing our experts at Wasatch Peak Physical therapy want is for you or a loved one to be in pain and suffering from a condition we can help you manage.
 Not only will our services assist in bringing you comfort and subsiding the symptoms, but it will also prevent further damage to the body’s soft tissues.